aiven/aiven-docs/docs/platform/howto/support.md

 [Super admin](/docs/platform/howto/make-super-admin) can get notifications for updates on all tickets in their organization.

+1. In the [Aiven Console](https://console.aiven.io/), click **Support** to open the Aiven Support Center.
 1. Click **My tickets**.
 1. On the **Tickets in my organization** tab, click **Follow all tickets**.

-You will get email notifications for all updates on both existing and new tickets.
+You get email notifications for all updates on both existing and new tickets.
 You can unfollow them at any time.

 ## Create HAR files